 On July 9, 2021, the Guatemalan Supreme Court of Justice (CSJ) granted an injunction to these communities, recognizing their right to consultation, as provided for in Convention 169 of the International Labor Organization (ILO), had been violated.
 The mining license has thus been suspended, which should result in the cessation of their work.

-In addition, the Maya Ch'orti' Indigenous Authorities of Olopa and Quezaltepeque are pursuing legal proceedings to reclaim their lands and for recognition as indigenous communities, which would mean that the the municipal administration would have to recognise these authorities.
+In addition, the Maya Ch'orti' Indigenous Authorities of Olopa are pursuing legal proceedings to reclaim their lands and for recognition as indigenous communities, which would mean that the the municipal administration would have to recognise these authorities.

-PBI began accompanying the Maya Ch'orti' Indigenous Authorities of Olopa and Quezaltepeque in June 2021, following the receipt of their request, which is based on the serious increase in security incidents, defamation and criminalization processes they are experiencing.
+PBI began accompanying the Maya Ch'orti' Indigenous Authorities of Olopa in June 2021, following the receipt of their request, which is based on the serious increase in security incidents, defamation and criminalization processes they are experiencing.

 In february 2020, the Olopa Resistance celebrated its first anniversary of the instalation of a sit-in on the road to the mine.
 This short video tells about the struggle of the Peaceful Resistance of Olopa, accompanied by Nuevo Dia, against the minig project that started its activities in their territory without a prior, free and informed consultation.

 The Olopa Sit-Ins: “We are determined to keep fighting.”
 (Bulletin 42, december 2019)